Mulayam Singh Yadav: Sixth term, 2014 General election

 He was elected in the 2014 Indian general election.
-He became a MP in the 16th Lok Sabha from Azamgarh and Mainpuri.
+He became an MP in the 16th Lok Sabha from Azamgarh and Mainpuri.
 The competing party BJP did not field a strong candidate in the election from Mainpuri.
 In June 2014 he resigned from Mainpuri seat and continued to represent Azamgarh in Parliament.

 In May 2017, two Indian soldiers were killed and their bodies were mutilated by Pakistan's Border Action Team.
 When Yadav, who had served as the Defence Minister in past, was asked by journalists to comment on the attacks, he responded by saying "Defence Minister (Arun Jaitley) is weak and coward can never take on enemies.
 I have one question for the union government and the minister concerned: why are you not able to muster courage to show the enemy their place."
-He also said that during his term as defence minister in the Deve Gowda ministry, he had ordered the Indian Army to cross into Pakistan in response to attacks.He was responsible for the killing of karsewaks during Ram mandir andolan.
+He also said that during his term as defence minister in the Deve Gowda ministry, he had ordered the Indian Army to cross into Pakistan in response to attacks.